DSpace/dspace-angular/.github/pull_request_template.md

 ## Checklist
 _This checklist provides a reminder of what we are going to look for when reviewing your PR.
 You need not complete this checklist prior to creating your PR (draft PRs are always welcome).
 If you are unsure about an item in the checklist, don't hesitate to ask.
 We're here to help!_

-- [ ] My PR is small in size (e.g. less than 1,000 lines of code, not including comments & specs/tests).
-Exceptions may be made if previously agreed upon.
+- [ ] My PR is small in size (e.g. less than 1,000 lines of code, not including comments & specs/tests), or I have provided reasons as to why that's not possible.
 - [ ] My PR passes [TSLint](https://palantir.github.io/tslint/) validation using `yarn run lint`
 - [ ] My PR includes [TypeDoc](https://typedoc.org/) comments for _all new (or modified) public methods and classes_.
 It also includes TypeDoc for large or complex private methods.
 - [ ] My PR passes all specs/tests and includes new/updated specs for any bug fixes, improvements or new features.
 A few reminders about what constitutes good tests: